 In case the SSB resources configured for L1-RSRP measurements outside SMTCs are overlapped with the PDSCH/PDCCH that is associated to a PCI different from serving cell, L1-RSRP measurement performance degradation is expected.

-If groupBasedBeamReporting-r17 is configured, the requirements in clause 9.5 apply when all SSB resources of csi-SSB-ResourceSet within the CSI-ResourceConfig settings configured for L1-RSRP for the active BWP are from the PCell configured for L1-RSRP measurements.
+If groupBasedBeamReporting-r17 is configured, the requirements in clause 9.5 apply when all SSB resources of csi-SSB-ResourceSet or CSI-RS resources of NZP-CSI-RS-ResourceSet within the CSI-ResourceConfig settings are configured for L1-RSRP for the active BWP are from a serving cell, including PCell, PSCell, or SCell configured for L1-RSRP measurements.

 For a UE supports [two TAs and RTD > CP capability], the requirements apply when Rx timing difference is up to MRTD as specified in clause [7.X1.X].